 Notable People Like Michelle Obama May Inspire Women to Get Brachioplasty.

 Whether you realize it or not, you are affected by images of famous and beautiful people in the media.
-“Women have probably been affected in terms of of their perception of beauty or the aesthetics of the arms as much by our first lady Michelle Obama as anybody else,” says Dr. David Reath in this new ASPS video.
+“Women have probably been affected in terms of of their perception of beauty or the aesthetics of the arms as much by our first lady Michelle Obama as anybody else,” says Dr. David Reath in a video from ASPS.

 Celebrities, athletes and Mrs. Obama probably do inspire us to shape up, which may be part of the reason that arm lift surgery has increased so dramatically over the last 10 years.
 According to recent ASPS stats, the procedure has jumped 4,000 percent!